-After you and your witnesses sign your health care documents, they are legally valid.
-Keep the originals in your files and give a copies to your health care agent, if you named one.
-To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+After you and the witnesses or notary sign your health care documents, they are legally valid.
+Keep the originals in your files and give copies to your health care agent, if you named one.
+To ensure you get the health care that you want, it’s a good idea to make your wishes widely known.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.

 Your properly finalized living will and power of attorney for health care will stay in effect until you revoke them, if you ever choose to do so.
 You can revoke your documents at any time.
 The best way to revoke is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.